thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/mqtt.md

 * TOC
 {:toc}

-TBMQ MQTT Integration enables seamless communication with **external MQTT brokers**, allowing bidirectional message exchange between TBMQ and third-party platforms.
+TBMQ MQTT Integration enables forwarding messages to **external MQTT brokers**, allowing real-time data delivery to third-party platforms.
+This is useful in scenarios such as:

-It allows TBMQ to **subscribe to external MQTT topics**, process incoming messages, and forward data to internal systems or connected devices.
+- Data from TBMQ needs to be **forwarded** to an external MQTT broker or IoT platform.

-It is useful for scenarios such as:

-- Devices are already connected to an **external MQTT broker** or **IoT platform**.
-- Data needs to be **streamed into TBMQ** from another system for processing.
-- TBMQ should act as an **intermediary** between different MQTT-based solutions.
+- TBMQ is used as an **intermediary to route data** between internal sources and external MQTT-based systems.

 ### Data Flow Overview